tbrowder/Number-Rebase/README.md

         '.',                                              # 91
     ];

-Following is the standard digit set for bases 2 through 91 (char 0 through 90).
-The array of digits is indexed by their decimal value.

-Following is the standard digit set for bases 2 through 91 (char 0 through 90).
-The hash is comprised of digit keys and their decimal value.
+Following is the standard digit set for bases 2 through 91 (character 0 through 90), but inverted to show the array index value for the character as the hash key:

     our %digit2dec is export(:digit2dec) = %(
         '0' =>  0, '1' =>  1, '2' =>  2, '3' =>  3, '4' =>  4, '5' =>  5, '6' =>  6, '7' =>  7, '8' =>  8, '9' =>  9, # 10